eth-educators/eth-docker/SETUP.md

   * Lighthouse
   * Prysm
   * Teku
-  * Nimbus - as of 10/09 requires an archive-mode geth or remote archive like goerli.infura.io
+  * Nimbus
 * Your source of eth1 data
+  * openethereum
   * geth
   * 3rd-party
-* Whether to run a slasher (not yet implemented)
+* Whether to run a slasher (experimental for Prysm)
 * Whether to run a grafana dashboard for monitoring

 > Note: Teku is written in Java, which makes it memory-hungry.
 In its default configuration, you may
-> want a machine with 16 GiB of RAM.
+> want a machine with 24 GiB of RAM or more.
 See `.env` for a parameter to restrict Teku to 6 GiB of heap.
 It
 > may still take more than 6 GiB of RAM in total.

 First, copy the environment file.<br />